About This Chapter

 2. Quantum Physics: Definition, Theories & Topics

-In this lesson, you will learn what quantum physics, otherwise known as quantum mechanics, is, some of its theories and topics, and the weird consequences that go along with it.
+While exploring this lesson, you will learn what quantum physics, otherwise known as quantum mechanics, is, examine some of its theories and topics, and discover the weird consequences that go along with it.
 A short quiz will follow.

 3. Origins of the Universe: The Big Bang and Expanding & Contracting Universes